 The Lester Public Library of Arpin was created with the donation of books, an office chair and desk, and twenty-five dollars by the John B. Arpin family in 1951.
 It's beginning years were composed of a community effort to create a home for the expanding library.
 Over the years, the library has moved locations and changed staff numerous times while continuing to successfully serve the Arpin community.

 We offer a wide variety of special events for all ages throughout the year in addition to our children's story hour, two different book clubs, and our summer learning program.
 Free wifi is available throughout the library.
 Our reference room doubles as a meeting space, as well as the location of reference materials and documents and artifacts included in our Arpin Archives Project.
 The large, open programming space in the center of the library has been used for a broad array of events and reasons, including a meeting space, a makeshift theater for movie showings, and an art gallery.

-Our expanding Makerspace and activity area includes a Makey Makey kit, snap circuits, a code-a-pillar, puzzles, games, and other fun activities.
+Our expanding Makerspace and activity area includes a Makey Makey kit, snap circuits, a code-a-pillar, puzzles, games, and other fun kits and activities.
 Launchpads, a Nintendo Switch, and Kindle Fires are also available for patron use and checkout.
 For more information about the materials and collections the Arpin Library provides, visit Materials & Collections.

 Visit our Library Services page for more information on services the Arpin Library provides.